 Contrary to industrial tanning based on chromium and other toxins, natural hide tanning is sustainable and respectful towards the animals, the land, the waters and the ancestors.
 The final product is a material that is incredibly versatile, local and biodegradable, that can last a lifetime if well taken care of.

 There are many ways to naturally tan a hide.
-The two methods I use are Brain/Egg Tanning and Bark Tanning.
-Both 100% chemical free and handmade.
+The two methods I use are commonly called Fat Tanning and Bark Tanning.

 Bark Tanning Method

-Most industrial leather is Chrome tanned.
-This leather is usually very cheap and can be produced extremely fast since the process can be automated and finished in a day.
-You can find it in most clothes, car seats, sofas and shoes.
-However, it comes with a high cost: pollution of water streams and health problems to the tanners, the local human populations and the Other-than-Human community (specially when the waste water is left untreated).
+Most industrial leather is chrome tanned.
+This leather is usually very cheap and can be produced extremely fast since the process can be automated and finished very quickly.
+You can find it in most modern clothes, car seats, sofas and shoes.
+However, it comes with a high cost: pollution of water streams and health problems to the tanners, the local human populations and the other-than-human community (specially when the waste water is left untreated).
 Also, chrome tanned leathers cannot be recycled (unless the chrome is removed from the skin) and do not allow the skin to breathe as naturally tanned leathers do.
-Fortunately, there are still some industrial tanneries that focus on bark tanning, and if you are looking for industrial leather, then for sure support those companies that have the least environmental impact.
+Fortunately, there are still a few industrial tanneries that focus on bark tanning (such as in Portugal), and if you are looking for industrial leather, then for sure support those tanneries instead of the chromium based tanneries.

 Nevertheless, if you’re looking for truly sustainable and high quality leather, look for small scale traditional tanneries that follow natural tanning methods.
 Those are the people who not only produce the most wonderful leather you will ever see, but also put a lot of effort in recovering, experimenting, practising and passing on these skills to others.
 Making leather with simple hand tools and natural ingredients is hard work, but it is an important skill to keep alive for future generations.
 Supporting a small scale tannery with good ethics means supporting both ethical leather production and the keeping of these ancestral skill alive.